microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 (<a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/00-prerequisites.md" target="_blank">Make sure you check out the <b>Prerequisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)

 SELF-PACED USERS ONLY: If you are using this module self-paced, carefully read through Module 4 of this workshop and the references provided before completing the lab in Module 4.4.
-You can also check out the [slides that will be presented in a live workshop](https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%20on%20the%20Microsoft%20Azure%20Platform.pptx) Then continue to Module 5.
+You can also check out the [slides that will be presented in a live workshop](https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%20on%20the%20Microsoft%20Azure%20Platform.pptx).
+Then, continue to Module 5.

 > **Note**:
 > While all the deployment options will be referenced, the focus of this module is on **Azure SQL Managed Instance**, with some details that are also related to **Azure SQL Database (single database)**.